Core Program

 Dr. Zonnefeld points to the whiteboard in discussion with students

-The Core Program offers some flexibility for students to meet its requirements.
+The Core Program offers some flexibility for students to meet the requirements.
+Many students will meet several of their Core Program requirements as part of their desired major.
+Often, requirements can also be fulfilled by choosing from among several courses the one that will best meet their needs or interests.
 For example, students with weaker writing skills need to take the basic writing course, but students with stronger writing skills can meet the writing requirement by taking a course that will help them further develop the skills they already have.
-Many requirements can be fulfilled by choosing from among several courses the one that will best meet their needs or interests.

-At Dordt, students are able to take what they've learned in the classroom and use it in practical learning situations such as internships, practicums, and research and design projects.
+At Dordt, you will be able to take what you've learned in the classroom and use it in practical learning situations such as internships, practicums, and research and design projects.

 Our aim is to weave experiences and classroom learning, curricular and co-curricular activities, core courses, and major courses into a seamless whole.
 Such an education, rooted in a commitment to Christ, can lead to a rich life of effective Christian discipleship.